exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Bitcoin public keys

 As it was written earlier, every validator should store its own [private key](#bitcoin-private-keys).
-According public keys are stored in the global configuration.
+Corresponding public keys are stored in the global configuration.

 #### Transaction fees

 Transaction fee represents a value in satoshis that is set as a fee for every anchoring transaction.
-It is advised to be a 2x-3x times bigger than average market fee, in order to be sure that anchoring transaction does not hang if the Bitcoin network is spammed.
+It is recommended to set a 2x-3x times bigger transaction fee than the average market fee, to ensure that the anchoring transaction does not hang if the Bitcoin network is spammed.

 #### Anchoring schedule